2025 Hawaii Suzuki Institute

 CELLO COURSE FEE: $525 / Participant (Tuition & SAA Recording Fee)

-Cello Teacher Training Times:
+Cello Teacher Training Times (REVISED):

-Saturday, July 26: 8:30-11:30AM and 12:30-2:30PM
+Saturday, July 26: 9:00AM-12PM and 1:00-3:00PM

-Sunday, July 27: 2:30-6:30PM
+Sunday, July 27: 3:00-7:00PM

 Monday, July 28: 9AM-12PM and 1-3PM

 Registration Deadline: May 25, 2025.
 Applications may be accepted after the deadline for a $50 late fee.
+Membership in the Suzuki Association of Hawaii is required for Teacher Training.

 The SAA Teacher Development Program is an in-depth pedagogical study for professional musicians.
 To qualify as a Participant in the course, you must submit and pass an audition.
 All audition materials must be submitted to the SAA and approved by course start, to receive credit for the course.